 For further variety, you can use other characters, like those from Asian fonts or accented European vowels.
 That way, you’ll differentiate between systems that can and can’t show them and expose differences in font renderers.

-Making the code generate a unique hash is challenging, and it’s not easy to confirm how well your code does this.
-That’s why using an established library like Fingerprint can make generating canvas fingerprints much more accessible.
+Writing code to generate a unique hash is challenging, and confirming how well your code does this is difficult.
+That’s why using an established library like Fingerprint can make generating unique fingerprints much more accessible.

-If you decide to generate your canvas fingerprint, you’ll need to write JavaScript as you want the canvas operations to run in your user’s browser.
+If you decide to generate your canvas fingerprint, you must write JavaScript as you want the canvas operations to run in your user’s browser.

 The following code will generate a canvas fingerprint: